VISHWAJ33T/site/data/blog/avoid-hasty-abstractions-aha.md

 category: General
 publish: true
 slug: avoid-hasty-abstractions-aha
-title: "AHA!
-The Moment to Abstract Your Code (and When to Wait)"
+title: 'AHA!
+The Moment to Abstract Your Code (and When to Wait)'
 summary: "We love DRY code, but rushing to abstract can create a mess.
 The AHA principle is all about finding that 'Aha!' moment before you generalize.
 Let's learn to wait for the right abstraction."
 draft: false
 tags: ['Best Practices', 'Code Quality', 'AHA']